msvickylau/best-pizza-cli-gem/README.md

 # BestPizza

-This Ruby Gem provides a CLI to view the 26 best pizza resturants in New York as per thrillist website.
-Users can select from a list of pizza resturants and then view details and location.
+This Ruby Gem provides a CLI to view the 26 best pizza restaurants in New York as per thrillist website.
+Users can select from a list of pizza restaurants and then view details and location.